christopherdurr/booknotes/powernegotiating.md

 To avoid direct confrontation, make the Bad Guy a Vague Higher authority.
 Continue to position yourself on the buyer’s side

+## Chapter 21: Position for Easy Acceptance

+If the buyer is proud of her ability to negotiate, her egotistical need to win may stop you from reaching agreement

+Position the buyer to feel good about giving in to you with a small concession made

+**Counter Gambit**

+If the buyer makes a token concession to you with the hope that it will appease you, call his bluff

+## Chapter 22: Writing the Contract

+A huge advantage goes to the side writing the contract.

+Takes notes when negotiating and put a checkmark to points you will include in your final agreement.

+Before you sign a contract, read the current version all the way through.

+**Counter Gambit**

+If the other party offers to write up the contract, say "Look, I have an attorney.
+I can have him write up the contract for no charge to the both of us"

+# Section 5: Why Money Isn't as Important as you Think it Is

+## Chapter 23: Buyers want to pay more, not less

+Customers who may be asking you to cut your price are secretly wishing that they could pay more for your product

+1. You must give them a reason for spending more.
+2. You must convince them that they cannot get a better deal than the one you’re offering

+## Chapter 24: Things that are more important than money

+There's more to the price that you offer for your product.
+These all factor into the value of your product:

+1. Being convinced they're getting the best deal
+2. The terms you offer
+3. The delivery schedule you offer
+4. Experience you have in delivering the product
+5. The guarantee that you offer and how well you stand behind what you do
+6. Return privileges
+7. Building a working partnership with your customer
+8. Staff
+9. Ability and willingness to tailor your product for your customers
+10. Respect you give to them
+11. Reliability

+## Chapter 25: Finding Out How Much a Buyer Will Pay

+Establish the most they can afford by offering a higher quality version

+Determine their quality standards by offering a stripped down version

+Don’t exacerbate the price problem by assuming that price is uppermost in the other person’s mind.

+# Section 6: Secrets of Power Sales Closing

+## Chapter 26: The 4 Stages of Selling

+There are four stages to a sale:

+1. Prospecting for clients
+2. Qualifying - Finding people who can afford your product
+3. Desire-Building
+4. Closing

+## Chapter 27: 24 Power Closes

+**Tugboat Close**

+Just because a buyer told you no a minute ago, an hour ago, or yesterday, doesn't mean he'll say no again if you ask one more time

+**Paddock Close**

+Never think of no as a refusal.
+Just tell a story to take their mind off the decision they made.